Medicaid Waiver Tracker: Approved and Pending Section 1115 Waivers by State

 Eligibility and Enrollment Restrictions

 These states are implementing (or are seeking approval to implement) certain eligibility and enrollment restrictions as part of ACA Medicaid expansion waivers or for traditional populations.
 Provisions approved by CMS to date include: charging premiums beyond what is allowed under federal law; eliminating retroactive eligibility; making coverage effective on the date of the first premium payment (instead of the date of application); disenrollment and lock-out for unpaid premiums; imposing a lock-out for failure to timely renew eligibility and/or lock-out for failure to timely report a change in circumstance that would affect eligibility; and imposing a tobacco premium surcharge.
+States also have pending requests to condition eligibility on compliance with work requirements; however, CMS under the Biden Administration has withdrawn approved waivers with this provision (see Work Requirements tab for more information).

 Benefit Restrictions, Copays, and Healthy Behaviors